McDowell Sonoran Conservancy: McDowell Sonoran Conservancy Parsons Field Institute

 McDowell Sonoran Conservancy Parsons Field Institute is the research center of the McDowell Sonoran Conservancy.
 Its mission is to study the environment of the Preserve as well as the human history and human impacts.
-It does this by partnering with scientists (known as Principal Investigators or PIs) and actively involving volunteers in research as citizen scientists.
+It does this via a full time team of scientists (known as Principal Investigators or PIs) and actively involving volunteers in research as citizen scientists.
 Research results are used for long-term resource management, education, and to contribute to the broader scientific knowledge of natural areas.

 Research in the McDowell Sonoran Preserve using this model started in 2008 when a group of volunteers recruited Brian Gootee of the Arizona Geological Survey (AZGS) to assist them with an informal investigation of the geology in a small area of the Preserve.
 This work culminated in the publication of two papers through AZGS in 2010, one of which was the first paper submitted with non-geologists as the principal authors.

 An anonymous-donor contribution in 2009 and a three-year grant from the Nina Mason Pulliam Charitable Trust in 2010 were used to formally establish MSFI and hire a staff leader.
 In 2013, the Citizen-Science program was initiated as a volunteer program of the McDowell Sonoran Conservancy, led and managed by volunteers under staff supervision.
 The Citizen-Science program offers specialized training for volunteers interested in participating in MSFI research projects with the Principal Investigators.
 Citizen-Science program volunteers do field work, data entry, basic analysis, mapping, and other tasks under staff or scientific supervision.

 MSFI has published reports summarizing its work-to-date developing baseline surveys of Preserve flora, fauna, and geology.
 Current projects focus on various aspects of human impact, including the effect of trail traffic on physical trail characteristics and nearby vegetation, the impact of development along the wildland–urban interface, and monitoring restoration sites to assess alternative approaches.
 All the baseline and human impact research data will be incorporated into an Ecological Resource Plan for the Preserve to assist Scottsdale in making resource management decisions.